evought/VCard-Tools/README.md

 #Components#

-The project consists of php classes in the vCardTools namespace, defined in three
+The project consists of php classes in the EVought\vCardTools namespace, defined in three
 files: vcard.php, vcard-db.php, vcard-templates.php.
 The primary classes of interest are vCard, VCardDB, and Template.
 The sql schema (MySQL) is defined in sql/, documentation materials in doc/, and PHPUnit test cases under tests/.
 Pre-defined templates are in templates/.
 Setting up the database is described below.
 There is the beginnings of an [Phing](http://www.phing.info/) script for automating project maintenance tasks.

 The templating code can be used along with the original VCard class *with or without the database persistence*.